bmhaynie/high-branch/_beer/bring-the-boys-to-the-bar.md

 malt:
 modal-id: bring-the-boys-to-the-bar
 title: Bring the Boys to the Bar
-on-tap: nope
+on-tap: yup
 sourness:
-style: Hazy IPA
+style: Hazy IPA Aged on Mangoes
 ---